List of American and British defectors in the Korean War

-This list names the twenty-two United Nations soldiers and POWs (one British and 21 Americans) who declined repatriation to the United Kingdom and United States after the Korean War in favor of remaining in China, and their subsequent fates.
+This list names the 22 United Nations soldiers and prisoners of war (one Briton and 21 Americans) who declined repatriation to the United Kingdom and United States after the Korean War in favour of remaining in China, and their subsequent fates.
 Also listed are soldiers who defected to North Korea.

 Background

-Prisoner repatriation was one of the greatest stumbling blocks in the long cease-fire negotiations between the forces of the United Nations and those of China and North Korea.
+Prisoner repatriation was one of the greatest stumbling blocks in the long cease-fire negotiations between the forces of the UN and those of China and North Korea.
 The warring factions finally agreed on an exchange of sick and wounded prisoners, Operation Little Switch, which was carried out in April and May 1953.
 That June, the two sides agreed that no prisoner who did not wish to be repatriated would be forced to do so (this had long been a sticking point in negotiations, with the Chinese and North Koreans wanting all prisoners returned to their home countries).
 Prisoners who did not wish to go back to their home countries would be given 90 days in a neutral compound near Panmunjom to reconsider before being allowed to stay in enemy territory.
-Following the armistice that was signed on 27 July 1953, effectively ending the Korean War (South Korea never signed), the main prisoner exchange was free to proceed.
+Following the signing of the Korean Armistice Agreement (which South Korea declined to sign) on 27 July 1953 which brought the fighting in the Korean War to a halt, the main prisoner exchange was free to proceed.

 Operation Big Switch, the exchange of remaining prisoners of war, commenced in early August 1953, and lasted into December.
-75,823 Communist fighters (70,183 North Koreans, 5,640 Chinese) were returned to their homelands.
-12,773 U.N. soldiers (7,862 South Koreans, 3,597 Americans, and 946 British) were sent back south across the armistice line.
-Over 14,000 Communist soldiers, many of whom were former Republic of China soldiers who fought against the Communists in the Chinese Civil War, refused repatriation.
+75,823 communist soldiers (70,183 North Koreans, 5,640 Chinese) were returned to their homelands.
+12,773 UN soldiers (7,862 South Koreans, 3,597 Americans, and 946 British) were sent back south across the armistice line.
+Over 14,000 communist soldiers, many of whom were former Republic of China soldiers who fought against the communists in the Chinese Civil War, refused repatriation.
 Similarly, one Briton and 23 American soldiers (along with 327 South Koreans) also refused to be returned to their homelands.
 Two, Corporal Claude Batchelor and Corporal Edward Dickenson, changed their minds before the 90-day window expired.
 Both were court-martialed and sentenced to prison terms, with Batchelor serving 4½ years and Dickenson 3½.

-This left 22 U.N. soldiers who voluntarily stayed with the Communists after the final exchange of prisoners.
-The 21 Americans were given dishonorable discharges.
-This had the unintended consequence of rendering them immune to court-martial when they finally returned to the United States (which the majority eventually did), because they were no longer active-duty military.
+This left 22 UN soldiers who voluntarily stayed with the communists after the final exchange of prisoners.
+The 21 Americans were given dishonourable discharges.
+This had the unintended consequence of rendering them immune to court-martial when they finally returned to the U.S. (which the majority eventually did), because they were no longer active-duty military.
 However, they were still criminally culpable for any acts of collaboration or offenses against fellow prisoners committed while they were POWs.

 At about 4:00 am on 24 February 1954, a train carrying the 21 American defectors crossed the Yalu River into China.
 The Chinese soon shipped some of the men off to study language and politics.
 Others went to mills, factories, and farms across Eastern China.